2006:

 2002:

-Eastman Kodak Company announces that it signed a multi-year agreement with The Walt Disney Company that renews the company's long-standing relationship as the exclusive imaging supplier of film and related products at world-renowned Disney theme parks and resorts in the U.S and Paris, as well as for the Disney Cruise Line.
+Eastman Kodak Company announces that it signed a multi-year agreement with The Walt Disney Company.
+This renews the company's long-standing relationship as the exclusive imaging supplier of film and related products at world-renowned Disney theme parks and resorts in the U.S.and Paris, as well as for the Disney Cruise Line.
+Kodak has been as the official film and camera partner at Disneyland since the park opened in 1955.
+(After filing for bankruptcy, Eastman Kodak will end their sponsorship agreement with the U.S. Disney theme parks in December 2012.
+A much smaller Eastman Kodak will emerge from the bankruptcy ashes in 2013, focusing on chemicals and imaging for business.)

 2004: